LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 #### [**Drivers**](https://www.nvidia.com/en-us/drivers/unix/) — **WARNING: Proprietary Software!**

-**NOTE: It is not advised to install the driver through the package provided from the NVIDIA website.
+**Note: It is not advised to install the driver through the package provided from the NVIDIA website.
 It is better to install it through the distribution's package manager.**

 - **Debian** — https://wiki.debian.org/NvidiaGraphicsDrivers#Installation
 - **Arch Linux** — https://wiki.archlinux.org/index.php/NVIDIA#Installation